hackmdio/vscode-hackmd/README.md

 #### Added

-- Adopt access token based API client.
+- Adopt access token-based API client.
 You need to create an access token on the HackMD [settings page](https://hackmd.io/settings#api)
 - Add two more tree views: History and Team Notes.

 #### Improvements